craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

    |

-Finally we'll  run the ``post-upgrade`` script.
-Remember to switch your JAVA_HOME environment variable to point to Java JDK 17 before running the ``post-upgrade`` script if you're upgrading from a release earlier than 4.1.0.
+Finally we'll  run the ``post-upgrade.sh`` script.
+Remember to check the release notes in case the version you are upgrading to uses a different Java JDK version than your current install and if so, remember to switch your JAVA_HOME environment variable to point to the new Java JDK version before running the ``post-upgrade.sh`` script.

    .. code-block:: bash
       :emphasize-lines: 2,11